equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0" >
                           <span class="note-icon"><i class="fa fa-pencil" ></i></span> <span class="note-highlight">NOTE: </span><span class="note-text" markdown="1">We highly recommend that people DO NOT use the fingerprint login, as you could be forced or manipulated into putting your finger on your screen.
 There are also more legal protections for the PIN versus the fingerprint login or even swipe access to one's phone.
-Finally, it is never a good idea to give your biometric data like a fingerprint to a corporation if you can avoid it.
+Similarly, we also recommend avoiding the use of facial recognition as a sole login.
+Finally, it is never a good idea to give your biometric data like a fingerprint or face to a corporation if you can avoid it.
 So when in doubt use a PIN!</span>
 		       </div>
 		     </div>
 <div class="GLBL_H2" markdown="1">## 3.
 ACTIVATE A SECURITY LOCK TIMER</div>